frappe/erpnext_com/erpnext_com/www/in-app-support.md

 </section>

-To serve Customers more efficiently on Support Issues, Frappe Technologies is implementing an In-App Support allowing you to raise and track issues right from your erpnext account.
+To serve Customers more efficiently on Support Issues, Frappe Technologies is implementing an In-App Support allowing you to raise and track issues right from your ERPNext account.

 #### Using In App Support